clemenong1/SingaSport/README.md

         EXPO_PUBLIC_OPENAI_API_KEY=YOUR_API_KEY
         ```

 3. **Replace "YOUR_API_KEY" with your own api key.
-See variable name where to retrieve the key from.
-Do not change the variable names.**
+You will need to get your own Google Places, Google Maps IOS, Google Maps Android and OpenAI API Keys.
+Do not change the variable names in the .env file.**

 2. **Log into Expo account**